 - Develops appreciation of Indigenous art through various exhibitions at the Counihan Gallery In Brunswick.

 - Gives access to Aboriginal and Torres Straight Island music, books and films through our libraries.

 - Appoints and supports Indigenous trainees in the Council workforce, and helps non Indigenous groups and organisations engage with Indigenous groups and organisations.

 - Consults the Wurundjeri Council on the use of traditional Aboriginal/ Koori names in renaming roads, places and significant sites.

 Moreland Reconciliation Advisory Committee

-- Provide advice to Council on access, equity and justice for Indigenous people
+- Provide advice to Council through the Moreland Human Rights Advisory Committee on access, equity and justice for Aboriginal and Torres Strait Islander people.

-- Identify advocate and promote understanding on issues affecting Indigenous Australians
+- Identify advocate and promote understanding on issues affecting Aboriginal and Torres Strait Islander Australians.

-- Promote understanding of Indigenous culture through collaborative effort
+- Promote understanding of Aboriginal and Torres Strait Islander culture through collaborative effort.

 Watch the 'Exploring reconciliation' video